reneegreen816/PholdAPhage/README.md

    Where:
    - **hkcage (h,k)** is your defined parameters for your T# e.g. _hkcage 1 0_ sets up a T=1 capsid size based on (h,k)=h2+hk+k2.
 See above.
    - **Radius** increases and decreases size of the hkcage to support your surface area, density and protein size needs.
 If wanting to increase size, reuse the same command line as above but include _replace true_ at the end to overwrite the initial hkcage structure.
 Default size 120.0.
-Notes: UCSF ChimeraX works in Angstroms for physical distance units.
+Notes: ChimeraX works in Angstroms for physical distance units.
    - **Edge radius** how thick you want your hkcage axis to be.
 Default 0.5.
    - **Orientation** determines your symmetry type i.e. 222 for icosahedral symmetry with 2 fold symmetry at the x, y and z axis.
 Default 222.
    - **Sphere factor** determines how ‘spherical’ you want the icosahedral shape, with 1.0 being the most spherical like, and 0.0 being most icosahedral like (i.e. can see where the pentagons fold for the icosahedral shape).